Frequently Asked Questions for International Applicants

 Do I need to submit the Declaration of Finance (DOF) form?

-Yes, once you’ve been admitted.
-The Declaration of Finance Form must be accompanied by a current notarized bank letter (no older than 3 months) showing proof of funding for the first year of studies/living expenses.
+Yes, as part of the application process, the Declaration of Finance Form must be accompanied by a current notarized bank letter (no older than 3 months) showing proof of funding for the first year of studies/living expenses.

 This can be proven by: